PhoenixStormJr/RVC-v2-easy-GUI-glitches-fixed/README.md

 Mine here (If there are any issues, report them on the [Issues](https://github.com/PhoenixStormJr/RVC-v2-easy-GUI-glitches-fixed/issues) tab.
 I have completed it and there are no glitches as far as I can tell.
 I have also added a few features.
 Not extremely important though.)

 OH!
 I now have created a MINIMALIST version!
-This is the minimal version, that runs a lot faster!
-Still working on it though...:
+This is the minimal version, that runs a lot faster!:

 https://colab.research.google.com/github/PhoenixStormJr/RVC-v2-easy-GUI-glitches-fixed/blob/main/EasyGUI_minimal_install_%F0%9F%8E%AE_10_02_2024__8.ipynb